About Us & Our Core Values

 • To provide experiences that enable pupils to see opportunities beyond their surroundings.

-Our School Rule – written by members of our Pupil Forum
+Our School Rule – written by members of our School Council

 • Be fair, care and share.
 Stay safe and do your best.